exogen/graphbrainz/docs/schema.md

     after: String
     first: Int
   ): ReleaseGroupConnection

+  # A list of series linked to this entity.
+  series(after: String, first: Int): SeriesConnection

   # A list of works linked to this entity.
   works(after: String, first: Int): WorkConnection